Why We Can’t (and Shouldn’t) Live Without Heat Protectant

 Just as certain steps in our grooming process seem like a chore—side-eyeing you, body lotion—there are some aspects of adhering to responsible hair care that feel unnecessary like applying heat protectant.
-Not to say that as diligent beauty editors we would ever skip it!
+Not to say that as diligent beauty editors we would never skip it!
 But, an in-depth look is indeed needed to better understand how they work.

 They’re commonly packaged as sprays, creams, blow-dry lotions, prepping formulas, foams, and leave-in conditioners, all made to protect strands before heat styling from a blow dryer or iron, as well as even provide some grip and control.
 What these all have in common are two silicones: Cyclomethicone and dimethicone.